Quantum theory of molecular orientations: Toy model: hydrogen molecule in two dimensions

 Lab-based rotations should, in some physical settings, be generated by the \textit{total} angular momentum, $\hat{\ell}+\hat{s}_{1}+\hat{s}_2$, where $\hat{s}_{1,2}$ are momentum generators for the two spins.
 These produce extra transversal operations that re-orient the individual nuclei to a new frame, but they cannot produce perrotational permutation factors like the \textsc{swap} operation in Eq.~(\ref{eq:perrotation-2D}).
 We ignore such effects in this work for simplicity, noting that they may have to be taken into account in an experimental setting.

-The hydrogen molecule is symmetric under the lab-based rotation from Eq.~\eqref{eq:rotation-2D}, but the two species transform in different ways:
+The hydrogen molecule is symmetric under the lab-based rotation from Eq.~\eqref{eq:rotation-2D}, but the two isomers transform in different ways:

-This can be shown either by noting that the two species are spanned by momentum states of different parity, or by directly shifting each position state by $\pi$ in Eq.~(\ref{eq:species-2D}).
-In the case that the molecule is initialized in a position state, the different signs correspond to the monodromy of each species after an adiabatic path from \(\phi\) to \(\phi+\pi\) in position-state space.
+This can be shown either by noting that the two isomers are spanned by momentum states of different parity, or by directly shifting each position state by $\pi$ in Eq.~(\ref{eq:isomer-2D}).
+In the case that the molecule is initialized in a position state, the different signs correspond to the monodromy of each isomer after an adiabatic path from \(\phi\) to \(\phi+\pi\) in position-state space.

-The above two species can also be obtained by restricting the theorem from Sec. \ref{sec:summary} to two dimensions.
+The above two isomers can also be obtained by restricting the theorem from Sec. \ref{sec:summary} to two dimensions.
 The symmetry group of \ce{H2} is $\C 2=\Z_{2}$, a subgroup of $\C\infty \cong \so 2$, the two-dimensional proper-rotation group.
 The symmetry group has two irreps, the trivial irrep \(\a\) and the sign irrep \(\b\).
-The even momentum states of the para species house the induced representation $\a\up\so{2}$ of the group of lab-based rotations, while the odd-momentum ortho species correspond to $\b\up\so{2}$.
+The even momentum states of the para isomer house the induced representation $\a\up\so{2}$ of the group of lab-based rotations, while the odd-momentum ortho isomer corresponds to $\b\up\so{2}$.

 More generally, a \(\C N = \Z_N\)-symmetric molecule confined to a plane admits one or more of the induced representations \(\l\up\so{2}\), where \(\l\) is some root-of-unity irrep of \(\C N\).
 Each representation corresponds to a particular way to quantize a particle on a circle.
 The planar rotor from Eq.~\eqref{eq:position-2D} corresponds to \(\a\up\so{2}\) --- the representation induced by the sole irrep of the trivial group.